Contact (law): Residential parent

 Residential parent is that parent with whom the children are staying in the majority of the time.
-This term started to be used since the implementation of the joint custody since both parents have the custody of the child but, usually the child lives in the house of one of them the majority of his or her time.
+This term started to be used since the implementation of the joint custody since both parents have the custody of the child but, usually the child lives in the house of one of them the majority of their time.

 Non-residential parent

 The non-residential parent is that parent that has been granted with the child custody but only accommodates the child in their house for limited periods of time.

 Supervised visitation

 Under supervised visitation, another adult must be present during the contact hours.
 It is used to ensure the safety of the child while still allowing for a child-parent relationship.
 It may for example be used if there is a history of domestic violence, child abuse or child neglect, or if the parent has a substance abuse problem or a mental illness.
 Supervised visitation may have no location restrictions, or it may be ordered to occur at a specific child contact centre.
 Supervised visitation can be temporary in nature and changed to unsupervised visitation.